Review and road test of the Audi A6 allroad

 A6 allroad buyers are apparently the most affluent of any of Audi's customers, so it makes sense perhaps that they're also amongst the cleverest, amongst the few choosing a car with four-wheel drive for what they actually need it to do, rather than buying into vague perceptions of safety and social standing.
 There are other biggish, plush estates that offer limited off road ability of course, but without the clever air suspension that really makes this car work in that respect, these can seem very pretentious and contrived.

 No, if you want the occasional benefits of better ground clearance and off road traction without the usual clunky dynamic downsides.
 If you can do without the image, expense and bulk of a fully-fledged SUV.
-And if, in summary, you want to make a sensible lifestyle statement, then we can't think of a better way to do it.
+And if, in summary, you want to make a sensible lifestyle statement, then we can't think of a much better way to do it.

 Audi A6 allroad review by Jonathan Crouch